kaveenpsnd/hustlefolio/README.md

 - Never use `ddl-auto: create` or `create-drop` in production
 - Use `ddl-auto: validate` in production

----

-## 📞 Context for LLM Continuation

-**Situation:** This project was guided by Gemini LLM and the chat was deleted.
-Development needs to continue from the current state.

-**Current State Summary:**
-- Multi-module Spring Boot application with basic structure
-- User registration and login API implemented
-- Database integration working
-- Spring Security configured
-- **JWT token generation and validation NOT IMPLEMENTED**
-- No proper error handling or validation

-**Immediate Priority:**
-Complete the JWT authentication flow by implementing `JwtUtil` methods, creating JWT filter, and modifying auth responses to return tokens instead of user objects.

-**Prompt to Continue with New LLM:**
-> "I have a Spring Boot 3.2.0 multi-module project for a blog platform.
-The authentication module is partially complete with user registration/login, but JWT token generation is not implemented.
-The `JwtUtil` class has only the SECRET_KEY defined.
-I need to:
-> 1. Complete the JWT token generation and validation
-> 2. Create a JWT filter for request authentication
-> 3. Modify login/register to return JWT tokens
-> 4. Add proper error handling
->
-> Please help me complete the JWT implementation step by step."

----

-## 📝 License

-*[Add your license information here]*

----

-## 👥 Contributors

-*[Add contributor information here]*

----

 **Last Updated:** December 17, 2025
-**Project Status:** In Development (Authentication Phase)
-**Completion:** ~40% (Core structure ready, JWT implementation pending)